pancakeswap/pancake-toolkit/packages/pancake-profile-sdk/README.md

 - [ ] Better error handling (common bad status codes or broken internet connection)
 - [ ] Allow username & avatar cookie to be configurable or optional
+- [ ] Validate addresses with regex and don't attempt to fetch data if address is not valid